sagreen51/infixToPostfix/README.md

-Program 1: C++ program that takes a single command line argument which is the name of a lua file.
+createLuaState: C++ program that takes a single command line argument which is the name of a lua file.
 Then creates a lua enviroment and loads the libraries for the lua state.
 Then loads the lua file.
     Compiled like so: g++ prog3_1.cpp -o prog3_1 -I lua-5.3.4/src -L lua-5.3.4/src -l lua -l m -l dl

 Program 2: Lua program that takes a single string arguement.
 Tokenize it by spaces then apply the infix to postfix algorithm.